KatieNinkSmith/SBA-316-Document-Object-Model/README.md

 x--Include at least one form and/or input with HTML attribute validation. x--Include at least one form and/or input with DOM event-based validation.
 (This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)
 Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).

-make another page with a list that stores the name, phone, email and message. if they click send message it is added to the end of the list. if they click emergency message it is added to the top of the list highlighted yellow/red.